 Deep Dive

-Overview: This update fixes a critical issue where a node could enter a rapid, unproductive loop if all peers capable of providing specific data were temporarily rate-limited.
-It ensures the node waits patiently and retries systematically.
+Overview: This update fixes a critical issue where a node could enter a "death loop" while trying to sync data.
+It ensures the network remains stable and data is retrieved reliably.

 (Source)